hyperledger-labs/harmonia/docs/adhara/corda_proof_verification.md

 # Corda transaction attestation proofs

+Every transaction that is finalised on a Corda network results in a shared record stored by every participant of the transaction.
+A signed Corda transaction is generically structured as a Merkle tree, and its root is signed over by participants.
+Therefore, we can use a Merkle inclusion proof to prove that a transaction's commands, output states and list of required signers are part of the transaction.

+The Corda transaction tree root, or a derived tree root, is signed over by a list of required signers and a required notary, before the transaction is finalised on the network.
+For Corda proofs, the provided signatures need to match, and add up to, what is required in the transaction.
+Once signatories are verified, they need to be compared to a known list of trusted notaries, ensuring that one of them signed the transaction, and to a list of trusted participants , ensuring that enough of them signed the transaction.

 ## Introduction

 This section describes how Corda transactions can be turned into EEA-compliant crosschain function calls that is cryptographically secured by Corda transaction attestation proofs.